econ-ark/econ-ark-tools/Machine/Metal/README.md

 You can monitor the progress of this by hitting the ALT-FN-4 (alt key and the F4 key).

-When that installation has been done, the script attempts to reboot the computer.
+When that installation has been done, the script attempts to reboot.
 Your computer might have security settings that prevent a program from rebooting it, in which case you may get an error message, or the machine may just seem frozen.
 If you are monitoring the progress and the computer seems to be stopped with a last line that says `sudo reboot' or something like that, you are at a point where you can reboot.

 BEFORE you reboot, please remove the installer USB stick.
 (Otherwise, the installer will start over from scratch when you reboot).